nojf1/battleship/README.md

 # battleship
-Battleship game made with java
+Battleship game made with java as part of my university assignment.